andersonbosa/moshell.sh/moshell.sh/plugins/secrets/README.md

 2. Configure the following variables in .env.sh (check example [./secrets/.env.sh](./.env.sh.example))
   - `_MOSHELL_PLUGIN_GIT_OWNER` - your git username
   - `_MOSHELL_PLUGIN_GIT_REPO` - your repository name
 3. And it's ready to be used!
-The next time you start Shell the repository will be cloned and Moshell.sh will import your "index.sh".
+The next time you start Shell the repository will be cloned and moshell.sh will import your "index.sh".